 The SMSA surveyed all states to determine whether they use coalitions or other advisory groups in planning their motorcycle safety efforts.
 A summary of the survey is in Appendix A: Coalition Survey Results and Summary.
 The SMSA also gathered reference information on coalitions.
 This information was compiled into guidelines for establishing and managing state motorcycle safety coalitions.
 Appendix B: Best Practice Examples of State Motorcycle Safety Coalitions provides an overview of Florida's, Texas' and Michigan's motorcycle safety coalitions.
 It includes a work plan and reference material.
-Appendix C: Other Examples of State Motorcycle Safety Coalitions provides an overview of other state motorcycle safety coalitions and advisory groups.
+Appendix C: Other Examples of State Motorcycle Safety Coalitions groups.
 Appendix D: Ohio State University Fact Sheet Coalition Facilitator Guide provides additional information for coalition facilitators.